NotesOTG/Notes-App-PWA/README.md

 This project is front end only.
 And will be used as a PWA(progressive web app) that gives the native functionality to phones as if using a mobile app.
+Using angular material due to mobile responsiveness.

 -Added angular material<br>
 -Added internal storage using dexie framework<br>